gruntwork-io/gruntwork-installer/README.md

 `--tag`          | Yes      | The version of the `--repo` to install from.<br>Follows the syntax described at [Tag Constraint Expressions](https://github.com/gruntwork-io/fetch#tag-constraint-expressions).
 `--module-name`  | XOR      | The name of a module to install.<br>Can be any folder within the `modules` directory of `--repo`.<br>You must specify exactly one of `--module-name` or `--binary-name`.
 `--binary-name`  | XOR      | The name of a binary to install.<br>Can be any file uploaded as a release asset in `--repo`.<br>You must specify exactly one of `--module-name` or `--binary-name`.
-`--module-param` | No       | A key-value pair of the format `key=value` you wish to pass to the module as a parameter.<br>May be used multiple times.<br>See the documentation for each module to find out what parameters it accepts.
+`--module-param` | No       | A key-value pair of the format `key=value` you wish to pass to the<br> module as a parameter.
+May be used multiple times.<br>See the documentation for each module to find out what parameters it accepts.
 `--help`         | No       | Show the help text and exit.

 #### Examples

-##### Example 1: Download and Install a Module with No Parameters
+##### Example 1: Download and Install a Script Module with No Parameters

 Install the [ecs-scripts
 module](https://github.com/gruntwork-io/module-ecs/tree/master/modules/ecs-scripts) from the [module-ecs